Private Parkland

 Summary of Dominant Character

-The defining historic characteristic of this zone is the use of land as ornamental parkland chiefly from the 17th to late 19th centuries with many features created during this time continuing to have a major impact on current landscape character.
-Character areas in this zone are frequently clearly defined from the surrounding countryside by circuits of walls or plantation woodlands providing screening and enclosure from surrounding countryside, although these may be broken or absent where agricultural use has been reintroduced within their boundaries.
-Trees and woodlands are an important feature of most of these landscapes, with deciduous plantation and ancient woodlands serving not only ornamental purpose but also providing cover for game.
-Open areas are often punctuated by scattered trees, with the surrounding ground cover typically either permanent grassland maintained as pasture or in many cases managed for arable cultivation.
+The defining historic characteristic of this zone is the use of land as ornamental parkland, chiefly from the 17th to late 19th centuries, with many features created during this time continuing to have a major impact on current character.
+Character areas in this zone are frequently clearly defined from the surrounding countryside by circuits of walls or plantation woodlands that provide screening and enclosure; these may be broken or absent where agricultural use has been reintroduced within park boundaries.
+Trees and woodlands are an important feature of most of these landscapes, with deciduous plantation and ancient woodlands serving not only an ornamental purpose but also providing cover for game.
+Open areas are often punctuated by scattered trees, with the surrounding ground cover typically either permanent grassland maintained as pasture or, in many cases, managed for arable cultivation.
 The focal point of many of these parks is a large elite residence and related ‘home farm’ complex, sometimes on the fringe of an older village.
 In some cases no hall survives.
-Common design features in these character areas are generally intended to emphasise the high status of their original owners.
-Such features can include ornate gateways and lodges; tree lined avenues and curving driveways; architectural follies, statuary, fountains and summerhouses; artificial lakes and ponds; formal gardens; and kitchen gardens.

 Relationship to Adjacent Character Zones

-The distribution of the character areas within this zone relates, in the east of the district, to areas of farmland economically productive during the 18th and 19th centuries, and now largely within the ‘Agglomerated Enclosure Zone’.
+The distribution of the character areas within this zone relates, in the east of the district, to areas of farmland economically productive during the 18th and 19th centuries, and now largely within the ‘Agglomerated Enclosure’ zone.
 In the west, the ‘Thundercliffe Grange’ and ‘Wentworth Park’ character areas are closely related to the ‘Assarted Enclosure’ zone.

 Inherited Character